material-motion/material-motion/specifications/runtime/life_of_a_plan.md

 ### Step 2: Create Plans

 All motion in a Runtime begins with a Plan.
-We'll explore four different types of Plan here:
+Let's create four different types of Plan:

     animation = Tween()
     animation.property = "opacity"